jonathansayer/CV/README.md

 #### Teamwork

 - Worked in a team to develop a mobile app which would learn a user's regular journey and suggest interesting locations to visit, close to the user's regular route.
 - The app was developed using an Agile methodology, ensuring all team members paired and worked on all aspects of the code base.
-A project manger role was introduced to promote communication between pairs, organise standups and assist anyone who was blocked.
+A project manger role was introduced to promote communication between pairs, organise stand-ups and assist anyone who was blocked.
-- Experience in using Github's multibranch system, analysing pull requests and dealing with merge errors.
+- Experience in using Github's multi-branch system, analysing pull requests and dealing with merge errors.
 - During team projects at Makers Academy, I learned when to take the lead, and when it is more beneficial for someone else to lead on a particular task.
 I believe I have learned to be a better leader by learning how to organise the team, breaking down the work that needs to be done and ensuring effective communication within the team.
 - During my time as Project Manager I insisted on frequent meetings resulting in more effective inter team communication.
 I also assigned pairs based on technologies people wanted to work on and where certain skills were needed.
 I also found that compulsive breaks involving team bonding activities, such as table tennis or visiting a local park together, improved team moral and encouraged more efficient work.